Amana Living Training

 Where can I do my placement?

-Our parent company, Amana Living offers residential care, housing, respite care, transition care and dementia services, across the Perth metro and Kalgoorlie.
+Our parent company, Amana Living offers residential care, respite care, transition care and dementia services, across the Perth metro area.

 Amana Living is the only major aged care organisation to have its own Registered Training Organisation.
 This enables Amana Living Training Institute (ALTI) the ability to offer work placements, traineeships and possible employment opportunities for our students.
 It is an assurance that no other Registered Training Organisation in Western Australia can provide.